joshuacrotts/matrix-chain-order-solver/README.md

 # Matrix Chain Multiplication

 This is a dynamic-programming solution to the matrix-chain order problem of wanting to find the minimum number of operations when multiplying *n* matrices together.
 As we have seen, this is by default an *O*(*n*!) problem, and hence is not solvable with any reasonable input.
 However, when using a native recursive solution, this turns into *O*(3<sup>*n*</sup>).
 So, while an improvement over the factorial algorithm, this is still painfully slow on inputs larger than a few hundred or so.
-Now comes the dynamic-programming solution, reducing our time-complexiy in the worst-case to *O*(*n*<sup>3</sup>), a *massive* upgrade.
+Now comes the dynamic-programming solution, reducing our time-complexiy to *O*(*n*<sup>3</sup>) in the worst-case, a *massive* upgrade.

 ## Usage